 Publications of music by Turnage are available on sale from our online Music Shop.

-Looking Ahead: stagings of new opera Coraline for family audiences at Zurich Opera, Folkoperan (Stockholm) and Victorian Opera (Melbourne); world premiere of Refugee for tenor and chamber orchestra at Barbican in London with Allan Clayton and Britten Sinfonia (20 Sep); new Romanian Rhapsody for violin and ensemble premiered at Muziekgebouw in Amsterdam (31 Oct)
+Looking Ahead: stagings of new opera Coraline for family audiences at Zurich Opera, Folkoperan (Stockholm) and Victorian Opera (Melbourne); first performances of Refugee for tenor and chamber orchestra at Enescu Festival in Bucharest and Barbican in London with Allan Clayton and Britten Sinfonia (19/20 Sep); new Romanian Rhapsody for violin and ensemble premiered at Muziekgebouw in Amsterdam (31 Oct); 60th birthday celebrated in 2020

 "...clarity is paramount, and it is not only words that come across vividly, but feelings too.
 The sheer theatricality of the music is dazzling… Turnage knows precisely how to hold the audience's interest and sympathy…" — Daily Telegraph